Leica X1 vs Nikon Z6 II

 It is notable that the Z6 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X1 does not provide wifi capability.

 The Z6 II is a recent model that features in the current product line-up of Nikon.
-In contrast, the X1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X1 was succeeded by the Leica X2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.
+Further information on the features and operation of the X1 and Z6 II can be found, respectively, in the Leica X1 Manual (free pdf) or the online Nikon Z6 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Leica X1 and the Nikon Z6 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.